lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 ### Last resort

-If `network.fallback.any.eth` [configuration property](CONFIG-PROPERTIES.md) is set to `enabled` (by default it is disabled), then there is an additional lowest priority item in the list of DevicePortConfigs, called "Last resort" DPC (pubsub key `lastresort`), based on finding all of the Ethernet and Ethernet-like interfaces (an example of the latter is WiFi and cellular modems) which are not used exclusively by applications.
+If `network.fallback.any.eth` [configuration property](CONFIG-PROPERTIES.md) is set to `enabled` (by default it is disabled), then there is an additional lowest priority item in the list of DevicePortConfigs, called "Last resort" DPC (pubsub key `lastresort`), based on finding all Ethernet interfaces (i.e. excluding wireless connectivity options) which are not used exclusively by applications.
 The last resort configuration assumes DHCP and no enterprise proxies.

 However, independent of the above property setting, if the device has no source of network configuration available (no bootstrap, override or persisted config), then EVE will use the Last resort *forcefully*.
 This, for example, happens when device boots for the very first time, without [bootstrap config](#bootstrap-configuration) or the (legacy) network config override being provided.
 In that case, device may remain stuck with no connectivity indefinitely (unless the user plugs in a USB stick with a network config later), therefore EVE will try to use Last resort to see if it can provide connectivity with the controller.
 Once device obtains a proper network config (from the controller or a USB stick), EVE will stop using Last resort forcefully and will keep this network config inside `DevicePortConfigList` only if and as long as it is enabled explicitly by the config (`network.fallback.any.eth` is `enabled`).